arwensookim/JSProject/readme.md

 ## **Feature**
 User can upload picture and get average and exect pixel of color code.
 Once user click the pixel of picture, color box will added bottom of the picture.
-Remove button will either **remove all boxes** that were added, or user can remove **only one last** color box.
+Remove button will either **remove all boxes** that were added, or user can remove **only one** color box.

 ```Javascript
 getPixel(ev) {